Taking a break

 - For up to four weeks in any other circumstances.

-If you are going abroad to another country in Europe, special rules may apply which may mean that DLA, AA, PIP and CA can continue to be paid for longer.
+If you are going abroad to another country in Europe, special rules may apply which may mean that DLA, PIP, AA and Carer's Allowance can continue to be paid for longer.